- Who might be interested in this program?

 Where are the Adult Action Centers located?

-C.E.R.T.S. has two Adult Action Centers in Delaware: one is in New Castle, New Castle County Click here for Google Map of New Castle County site, and the other is in Smyrna, Kent County Click here for Google Map of Smyrna site.
+C.E.R.T.S. has two Adult Action Centers in Delaware: one is in New Castle County Click here for Google Map of New Castle County site, and the other is in Kent County Click here for Google Map of Kent County site.
 Please refer to the contact us page for more information.

 Will C.E.R.T.S. provide transportation to and from the centers?

 C.E.R.T.S. does not provide daily transportation to and from the Adult Action Centers for participants.
 Families/group homes are responsible for arranging this.
 Currently, participants are transported in these three ways: